-3.12.5 Where Legal Services are provided to a Police and Crime Commissioner in accordance with Section 2(5) PRSRA11 the matter or transaction will require specific authorisation by the Police and Crime Commissioner.
+3.12.5 Where Legal Services are provided to a Police and Crime Commissioner in accordance with the PRSRA11 the matter or transaction will require specific authorisation by the Police and Crime Commissioner.
 The settlements of claims shall be subject to Paragraph 8 Schedule 2 PRSRA11.